it14019/houses-API/README.md

-REST API usign ASP.NET Core with functionality to get, create, edit and delete objects.
+REST API using ASP.NET Core with functionality to get, create, edit and delete objects.

 **Instructions**
 1. clone repository `https://github.com/it14019/houses-API.git`